NCAR/PyReshaper/docs/source/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While the basic options shown in the previous examples above are
-sufficient for most purposes, two additional options are available.
+sufficient for most purposes, two a options are available.

 -  ``--limit``:  This command-line option can be used to set the
    ``output_limit`` argument of the PyReshaper ``convert()`` function,